 Iron Spider Suit

 The Iron Spider suit was first seen at the end of Spider-Man: Homecoming, but Peter Parker rejected it along with the offer to officially become one of the Avengers.
 However, it wasn't long before he got to try it out, with Tony Stark deploying the suit to rescue Peter during the opening act of Avengers: Endgame.
 Like the Iron Man suit, the Iron Spider costume is armored and also comes with a collapsible helmet that allows Peter to breathe at high altitudes.
 As a bonus feature, it has metal spider legs that come out of the back and can be used for climbing or combat.
-In the trailers we've seen Peter using the Iron Spider suit to foil bad guys in New York City before heading off for his trip to Europe.
+In the trailers, it's Peter's default before leaving New York.

 Interesting enough, Spider-Man's original design by Steve Ditko was with a red and black suit.
 Like many comic book colors, the highlights got filled in with blue as you see in other black objects like Superman's hair.
 It wasn't until later that the blue highlights became more predominant and eventually became the default suit everyone knows.